fastrgv/CoTerminalApps/README.md

 * (q): quit

+### sokoban
+Move the pusher >< with the arrow keys in order to push all the boxes [] onto the goals :: in which case they look like {}.
+Various other functions available on the help screen.
+Includes a very large family of puzzle files.

 ===============================================================
 ## Build Instructions (tested on Linux and OSX):
 * Manually install GNAT GPL 2016 from libre.adacore.com/download/
 * Insure gnatmake is in searchpath. (echo $PATH).
 * Note that ~/libs/gnu/ and ~/libs/osx/ directories have already been populated with libgnatcoll.so.2016 libraries.
 It is claimed that these must match the version of gnat being used.
-* Compile by typing "ocmp.sh [game]" for OSX, or "lcmp.sh [game]" for linux, to create a command-line executable, where [game] represents "crush", "bslid", "a2z", or "seven".
+* Compile by typing "ocmp.sh [game]" for OSX, or "lcmp.sh [game]" for linux, to create a command-line executable, where [game] represents "crush", "bslid", "a2z", "seven", or "sokoban".
 These scripts streamline the build process by allowing auxilliary libraries and files to be neatly hidden in subdirectories.

 ## Preparing GnatColl Libraries -- (done already for OS-X, Linux)